davidtwco/rfcs/text/0000-build-std.md

 This would require the library team be comfortable with the features declared on the standard library being part of the stable interface of the standard library.

+The behaviour of disabling default features has been highlighted as a potential cause of breaking changes.

 Alternatively, this could be enabled alongside another proposal which would allow the standard library to define some features as stable and others as